• NewJerseyAlmanac.com: Gateway to New Jersey Information

 In 2014, four of the then twelve casino-hotels closed, including the new Revel Casino, which opened in 2012 after a construction cost exceeding $2.4 billion, but declared bankruptcy two separate times before closing in September 2014.
 In October 2016, the Trump Taj Mahal, which had been acquired out of bankruptcy by investor Carl Icahn, closed after a prolonged strike by its employees.
 Atlantic City's municipal government also was placed under state management in November 2016 pursuant to legislation authorizing a takeover to restructure its operations and finances.

-The COVID-19 Pandemic, however, significantly hurt the industry's recovery, with its casino-hotels closed for over three months during the peak of the lockdowns in spring and summer of 2020.
+The COVID-19 Pandemic significantly slowed the industry's recovery, with its casino-hotels closed for over three months during the peak of the lockdowns in spring and summer of 2020.
 Atlantic City’s gambling market lost around 80% of its 2019 profit in 2020, with its casino win declining by 44%.
-The COVID-19 shutdown resulted in the City's unemployment reaching 16%, the third-highest in the US.
-By the summer of 2021, however, the industry was strengthening its financial position, a recovery which continued through 2022.
+The COVID-19 shutdown resulted in the City's unemployment reaching 16%, the third highest in the US.
+By the summer of 2021, however, the industry began a recovery which continued into 2024.

 Pennsylvania Online Poker Sites